lukso-network/docs/docs/learn/dapp-developer/siwe.md

 ## Setup

-The implement Sign In With Ethereum for Universal Profiles (smart accounts), you will have to install:
+To implement Sign In With Ethereum for Universal Profiles (smart accounts), you will have to install:

 - a **provider library** to connect to the account
 - the **SIWE library** to prepare and manage the custom messages